conner-fallone/shadowrun-launcher/README.md

 - Run your app in a local development environment with Electron & Hot reload
 - Run your app in a production environment
-- Execute your tests with Jest and Playwright (E2E)
 - Package your app into an executable file for Linux, Windows & Mac

 /!\ Hot reload only pertains to the renderer process.
 The main electron process is not able to be hot reloaded, only restarted.